igem-fau/website/content/human-practices/human-practices.md

 ## Escape Room

 During the Long Night of Sciences we additionally hosted an exciting time in our self-planned escape room.
-Groups of 5-7 people were “locked up” for 20 minutes and needed to manage three different tasks to escape.
+Groups of 5-7 people were "locked up" for 20 minutes and needed to manage three different tasks to escape.
 The whole game aimed to make the participants playfully explore our topic by solving the tasks.

 To solve the first puzzle they had to count and sort laboratory material.
 From this a numerical code was generated which opened a black box containing further materials, notes and documents to solve the second puzzle.